 Seafood, like fish, sometimes falls into a grey area of classification among those who adhere to a plant-based diet.
 However, veganism has always been abundantly clear that neither animals, the things they produce, nor their labor should contribute to human consumption in any way.

-Despite this straightforward approach, some believe that the animals that we refer to as “seafood” aren’t animals in the same way as a cow, chicken, or even another kind of fish.
+Despite this straightforward approach, some believe that the animals that we refer to as “seafood” aren’t animals in the same way as a cow, chickens, or even other kinds of fish.

-However, if someone follows a truly vegan diet, they wholeheartedly consider shellfish to be animals and refrain from ingesting or using any part of them.
-Because there is no central nervous system.
+However, suppose someone follows a truly vegan diet.
+In that case, they wholeheartedly consider shellfish to be animals and refrain from ingesting or using any part of them because there is no central nervous system.

 Some vegans may consider certain seafood to be acceptable.
 For example, oysters are often a hot topic of discussion in this community.